 Usually, FK results from fungi access into the corneal stroma through a defect in the epithelium; this is the reason the disease is associated with trauma.
 Once in the tissue, the fungi start to replicate in the anterior chamber, a space protected by the cornea, and posteriorly, by the iris diaphragm and pupil.
-The cornea and conjunctiva create the protective anatomic barrier against pathogens, that is the reason, when penetrated by trauma it is no longer impermeable.
+The cornea and conjunctiva create a protective anatomic barrier against pathogens.
+That is the reason when penetrated by trauma, it is no longer impermeable.

 The cornea is avascular, and on top of its barrier capacity, has restricted defense mechanism, dendritic cells, and immunoglobulins, making it easy to be colonized by fungi.
 The fungal organisms can spread from into the sclera and intraocular structures, causing severe infections such as endophthalmitis, panophthalmitis, or scleritis.
 These have difficult treatments and may lead to vision or eye loss.

-Zygomycetes is known to cause the rapid and severe destruction of the extraocular and rhinocerebral soft tissues; however, due to the avascular nature of the corneal tissue, it behaves less aggressively in keratitis.
+Zygomycetes are known to cause the rapid and severe destruction of the extraocular and rhinocerebral soft tissues; however, due to the avascular nature of the corneal tissue, it behaves less aggressively in keratitis.

 Coarse granular infiltration of the corneal epithelium and the anterior stroma is the main finding in FK, and having low neutrophils is a positive finding as they are the ones that contribute to the destruction of the cornea with intent to control the causative agent.
 The union of the fungi and the host antibodies is usually surrounded by a ring (showing infiltration); the fungal hyphae normally are parallel to the corneal surface and lamellae.